Russia's war on Ukraine latest news: Drones hit Kyiv as Putin visits Belarus | Headlines

 Russia's war on Ukraine latest news: Drones hit Kyiv as Putin visits Belarus

-Russia hit key infrastructure in and around Kyiv in a "kamikaze" drone attack on Monday, hours before President Vladimir Putin arrived in Belarus, fuelling fears he will pressure his ally to join a new offensive on Ukraine.
+Russian "kamikaze" drones hit key energy infrastructure in and around Kyiv on Monday and President Vladimir Putin visited Belarus for the first time since 2019, fuelling Ukrainian fears he will pressure his ally to open a new invasion front.

 - Country: